 Olympos was an important Lycian city in the 2nd century BC.
 Today it is famed for its accommodation in treehouses and for being the destination of choice for backpackers.
 Flanked by two huge mountains, the whole area around is dramatically beautiful, while the village behind offers plenty of pensions and restaurants with a hippyish atmosphere.

-Olympos preserves the remains of ancient Greek ruins, combining history and nature perfectly.
+Olympos preserves the remains of ancient Greek ruins, combining history, nature and amazing Turkish beaches.

 If you go to Olympos, you should not miss the Eternal Flames of the Chimera (Yanartaş).
 This is a magical place where it is believed that Olympic athletes came to light their torches.
 Myth or not, the flames are quite interesting when you consider that they have been burning for thousands of years.

 Some guesthouses in Olympos provide transportation to Mount Olympos at night.
 Once there, you still need to face a 45-minute hike up to the Eternal Flames of the Chimera.
 Beware; it is dark and slippery, do not forget a flashlight and be careful!

 Getting there: Olympos is about 50-60 km from Antalya.
 There are direct minibuses from Antalya’s otogar.
 From Olympos bus stop, you will need to catch a dolmuş to Olympos village (around 10 km down a dirt road).